 - A Declaration of Finances form - Proof of income in the form of pay stubs, letters of employment, bank statements, and/or affidavits of support.
-All documents should be dated no later than three months prior to the time of application. - Submit a \$400.00 enrollment deposit to Post University (non-refundable after May 1st) - A copy of the applicant's passport information page with photo. - An official high school/college(s) transcript in native language.
+All documents should be dated no later than six months prior to the time of application. - Submit a \$400.00 enrollment deposit to Post University (refundable if the student Visa application is denied) - A copy of the applicant's passport information page with photo. - An official high school/college(s) transcript in native language.